steff880/MS3-MyRecipeBook/README.md

     - Allows the user to:

-        - Add new category by filling up the form.
+        - Add a new category by filling up the form.
         - Submit the form by using the **Add Category** button.
         - Cancel and go back.